rsalmei/ballbounce/README.md

     - removed the frame counter;
     - known issue: when more than one ball is at the same cell, only the first found one is drawn.
 - implement an inversion of control in the drawing system: instead of the board testing balls, the balls draw themselves in the board
+    - refactored the whole project to split modules (which introduced nice visibility concerns);
+    - implemented an actual game loop;
+    - improved the `style!` macro with `format_args!`, enabling to style only parts of a text;
+    - merged colors and styles, reducing code duplication;
+    - implemented Display for Style, so blocks of text can be styled directly, without unnecessary replicated styles;
 - make the #1 ball always a red ◉, and remove duplications
 - detect overlaps and paint differently
 - commands to dynamically insert and remove balls